markreg/reactive-skip/readme.md

 # reactive-skip

-Plugin for [reactive](https://github.com/component/reactive) to conditionally skip processing of a node and its descendants.
+Plugin for [reactive](https://github.com/component/reactive) to conditionally skip processing of an element.
 Adds a `data-skip` binding.

 > Jump to: [Example](#example) - [Install](#install) - [License](#license)